Half-life

 2. Humus, animals and plants absorb carbon-14 through carbon

 dioxide gas in the atmosphere.
-A small amount in CO2 exists
+A small amount in CO2 exists as carbon-14.

 3. Living animals and vegetable have a constant amount of Carbon-14 because the c-14 decayed will always replaced.